Haga clic aquí para español.

 1) Build relationships with the unhoused, homeless service providers, and the community

-2) Make connection to shelter and services
+2) Make connections to shelters and services

 3) Work regionally to collect and analyze data to inform recommendations